mariodavid/mariodavid.github.io/_drafts/async-event-handling-in-CUBA.md

 </figure>

 This might be a reasonable solution for the problem.
 We could have done it differently, e.g. when there are a lot of users and the polling will result in a large amount of load for the database.
-In this case, it might be worth to find the corresponding sessions and set a session attribute with the counter.
+In this case, it might be worth finding the corresponding sessions and set a session attribute with the counter.
 But I think that this shows the basic functionality.
 Everything else is up to the specific application.

 I hope you got a basic idea of what application events can bring on the table and if they are suitable for your needs.
 If you have any questions or comments - please let me know.